Overview

 IAM role permissions

-The managed_policy_arns variable controls what permissions the GitHub Actions IAM role has.
-The default is AdministratorAccess for full permissions:
+The managed_policy_arns variable controls GitHub Actions permissions:

 managed_policy_arns = [